bronwynbiro/Object-Related-Affect/README.md

 4. Run the code section by section to see the output.
 5. To run the code in "Examples of images processed and predicted on happiness" section.
 You need to unzip real_data.zip and upload all the photos in the folder to content folder in Google Colab first.

+Compared to the project proposal, here is a list of things that aren't included in the project:
+1. Deep neural network models are not used in our project.
+Due to small dataset size of 509 photos, a neural network is not considered.
+2. Sub-emotions are not annotated or researched on due to time constraint
+3. No food item other than cake is examined due to time constraint.

+The rest of items mentioned in proposal are fulfilled in the project.

+Here is the list of things that aren't mentioned in the proposal but are included in the project:
+1. Photo data are processed and the facial features are extracted
+2. A function is developed to check if the person in the photo is looking at the cake
+3. Random Forest models and Decision Tree models are used to predict happy emotion and intensity of emotion
+4. Besides F1 score, accuracy is also used to measure accuracy of emotion classification models
+4. Mean Square Error, Mean Absolute Error, and Root Mean Square Error are used to measure accuracy for regressor models that predict intensity of happy emotion.